Stijnkluiters/library-management-system/README.md

 Initial challanges:
 - How do I tackle the shared book aggregate root entity?
 - If i publish order domain events, how do I consume those in the stock domain?

+After implementing the code, the two questions were answered by creating the models.
+I made a simple EventBus class which is re-registered after registering the subscriber events to the eventbus.
+To mimic an singleton.
+And for the first question, thats not necessary, just create two roots as book in the two bounded contexts.